Eric-Friedman-666/spiir-eric-super-spiir/gstlal-spiir/FEATURE_FLAGS.md

 *Parameters*: (see `--help` for full details)
  * --feature-signal-removal-bg-threshold

-*Short description*: Improve FARs by removing known signals from background.
+*Short description*: Improve FARs by removing signal-like backgrounds from the background statistics calculations.

 *Relevant merge requests*: lscsoft/spiir!189